Visa Expiration

 You cannot renew your F-1/J-1 visa from within the U.S. You can only renew your F-1/J-1 visa at a U.S. Embassy/Consulate outside the U.S. You can find a list of U.S. Embassies/Consulates abroad here.

-OGS recommends that you renew your visa at the U.S. Embassy/Consulate in your country of citizenship when possible.
+If you decide to travel internationally and need to renew your visa, OGS recommends that you do so at the U.S. Embassy/Consulate in your country of citizenship when possible.
 However, you might be eligible to apply to renew your F-1/J-1 visa at a U.S. Embassy/Consulate outside of your country of citizenship.
 If you apply for an F-1/J-1 visa at a U.S. Embassy/Consulate that is not in your home country, you are called a Third Country National (3CN) visa applicant.
 Check with the U.S. Embassy/Consulate in the third country to see if they will accept Third Country National visa applicants.

 Visa Renewal Process